Samos is the eighth largest Greek island and belongs to the Dodecanese archipelago in the eastern Aegean.

 Pappa beach is one of the most interesting beaches in Samos.

 It is situated about 900 meters from the Ireon village, in a little rocky bay, surrounded by pine trees and bushes.
 The small beach consists of a few terraced parts with sunbeds, umbrellas, and chairs.
-Usually is crowded so you can make a reservation as well.
+Usually is crowded, so you can make a reservation as well.

 The owners, Maria and Costas, and their staff are fantastic hosts.
 They really try to make a great atmosphere that makes everyone feel special.
-They provide water shoes, snorkeling equipment, books, everything you need.
+They provide water shoes, snorkelling equipment, books, everything you need.
 There is also a restaurant with light snacks, salads, and beverages.

 In a word, it is an unusual and very nice place to spend a day 🙂

 Long, pebble and organized Kokkari beach is situated in the place with the same name.